Dealing with Debt Booklet

 Describe in detail the actions you believe violated your rights.
-See Sample Debt Collection Cease and Desist Letters on pages 34-35.
+See the Sample Debt Collection Cease and Desist Letter

 Threats of being sued, and actually being sued, are 2 different things.
 When a creditor starts a lawsuit against you, it does not mean they will win in court and be awarded a money judgment.

-Even if the creditor wins the lawsuit, there is no guarantee the creditor will be able to collect the amount of the court’s judgment from you.
+Even if the creditor wins the lawsuit, there is no guarantee they will be able to collect the amount of the court’s judgment from you.
 It is expensive to go to court.
 If the debt isn’t large enough, some creditors don’t think it is worth going to court.

 If the creditor starts a lawsuit and wins, the court awards the creditor a “judgment.”
 A “judgment” is a court order stating the specific amount you owe to the creditor.
 The judgment usually includes the amount the judge says you owe, plus allowed court costs and fees.
-The judgment earns interest at a set rate, so if it is not paid promptly the amount will go up with every passing day.
+The judgment earns interest at a set rate, so if it is not paid soon the amount goes up every day.

 The court’s order doesn’t force you to pay.
 The order simply says you owe the money.
 Usually the creditor takes further steps to force you to pay.
 For example, garnishment of your wages, other income or bank accounts (see Section 5).
-It can also be seizure (called attachment) of your property to either force you to pay to get your property back, or to get your property so that it might be sold and the money applied to pay off the judgment.
+It can also be seizure (called attachment) of your property.
+This can force you to pay to get your property back, or to get your property so that it can be sold and the money put toward paying off the judgment.

 Your wages or bank account could be garnished even without the creditor getting a judgment against you.
-If you get a “Summons and Complaint" you should follow the instructions on it to avoid garnishment.
+If you get a “Summons and Complaint” follow the instructions on it to avoid garnishment.

 You will know when you are sued because you will get papers called a “Summons and Complaint.”

-If you are served by published notice (in the newspaper), only the Summons will be published.
+- If you are served by published notice in the newspaper, only the Summons will be published.
 Being served by published notice usually means that the person who is suing you doesn’t know where you are.
-If you actually see the published notice, it is up to you to contact the plaintiff in the lawsuit (the person or business that is suing you) and let them know where you are.
+If you actually see the published notice, it is up to you to contact the person or business that is suing you (the plaintiff).
+Let them know where you are.
 Once you let them know they must serve you with the actual Summons and Complaint.
 If you don’t see the notice, the lawsuit can go ahead without you.

-If you are sued you should always respond, especially if you think the creditor’s claim is wrong.
+If you are sued, always respond, especially if you think the creditor’s claim is wrong.
 If you don’t respond the creditor will almost always win by “default.”
 You are in “default” if you do not respond to a lawsuit.

-In Conciliation Court you do not have to respond in writing unless you have a separate claim against the party who is suing you.
+In Conciliation Court you don’t have to respond in writing unless you have a separate claim against the party who is suing you.
 This is called a counterclaim.
-But you must go to court at the proper time to tell the judge why you should not be held responsible for the claim filed against you.
+But you must go to court on time to tell the judge why you should not be held responsible for the claim filed against you.

 If you are sued in the District Court, the notice you get will not tell you the date or time for the hearing.
 The hearing will be scheduled later by the court administrator’s office.
 Your response to the papers must be made in writing to the lawyer who is representing the other party.
 Your response must be made within a limited period of time, usually 20 days, or you will be in default for not responding.

 Conciliation Court is Minnesota’s small claims court.
 You can be sued for up to $15,000.
 If the claim involves a consumer credit transaction the amount is $4,000.
 You don’t need a lawyer.
 You also don’t have to file a written answer to the claim brought against you.
-For cases started on or after August 1, 2012, the limit goes up to $10,000.
-For cases started on or after August 1, 2014, the limit will be raised again to $15,000.

 If you want to respond to the lawsuit brought against you with a claim or lawsuit of your own against the person who is suing you, then you must bring a counterclaim.
 To do that you must go to the court administrator’s office at least 5 days before the date of your hearing to fill out the forms.
 Ask the court clerk what forms you need.

-If you manage to settle your case, you should put your agreement in writing.
-Try to be as clear as possible in describing the agreement you have made.
+If you manage to settle your case, put your agreement in writing.
+Be as clear as possible in describing the agreement you have made.
 On the day of your hearing take the written agreement with you to court and ask the judge to approve the agreement and make it a part of the court order in your case.
 This will protect you and the other side in case there is a disagreement later on.

 You must go to court on the day and at the time scheduled.
 If the court is behind schedule you should wait.
 Your case eventually will be called for hearing.
 If you know that you can’t go or have to leave due to some emergency, call or tell the court administrator’s office as soon as possible.
 You can ask for another hearing within 20 days after the scheduled hearing but you have to be able to prove that you had a serious emergency which made you miss your scheduled hearing.
 A serious emergency is something like being in the hospital.
 In very rare cases, you can ask for a new hearing within a reasonable time.

-Prepare for your court appearance.
-You will have to speak for yourself so plan what you will say before you get there.
+Get ready for your court appearance.
+You have to speak for yourself so plan what you will say before you get there.
 Make a written outline of everything you need to say.

-Talk to any witnesses who might have some thing to say about your case and ask them to come to the hearing and tell the judge what they told you.
+Talk to any witnesses who might have something to say about your case.
+Ask them to come to the hearing and tell the judge what they told you.
 The judge probably won’t accept a written statement from a witness who can’t come to court.

-If a witness you need won’t come to your hearing when you ask them, talk to the court administrator about how to make them come by sending them a subpoena (a court order ordering them to appear).
+If a witness you need won’t come to your hearing when you ask them, talk to the court administrator about how to make them come by sending them a subpoena.
+A subpoena is a court order saying they have to come to court.

-If the defendant (the other side) has papers, documents or other things that help your case, and won’t let you see them, ask the court administrator for a subpoena.
-The subpoena will order the defendant to provide you with the documents.
+If the plaintiff (the other side) has papers, documents or other things that help your case, and won’t let you see them, ask the court administrator for a subpoena.
+The subpoena will order them to provide you with the documents.

 If specific laws or statutes are involved consider going to your county law library (usually in the county courthouse) or on the Internet to look up those laws so you can point out how they do, or don’t, apply to your case.